kendricktan/applied-fp-course/README.md

 -- Coming Soon...
 * Level 08 : (Bonus Round) Lenses & Refactoring

+1) Reimplement AppM with ReaderT and ExceptT.
+You may use GeneralizedNewTypeDeriving tomake this easier.

+2) Define Prisms and 'AsError' typeclass for 'Error' type

+import Control.Lens (Prism', prism')

+class AsError s where
+  _Error ::Prism's Error

 -- Maybe...
 * Level 09 : Add session controls (login, logout) and a protected route.
 So we can have something that resembles application state.
 For the purposes of